 This site is two things.
-The first a meandering exploration of land and community and history, public space and architecture, permaculture and sustainability, social networks and social movements, critiques of neoliberalism and privatisation and the social and racial cleansing of our cities … along with thoughts about cities in general and how they work from books, film, exhibitions and &tc.
+The first a meandering exploration of land and community and history, public space and architecture, permaculture and sustainability, social networks and social movements, health and wellbeing, critiques of neoliberalism and privatisation and the social and racial cleansing of our cities … along with thoughts about cities in general and how they work from books, film, exhibitions and &tc.
 An informal set of reflections to improve my research and theory, and a slightly embarrassed admission that I best assimilate information through writing about it and I often prefer that to television.
 I prefer writing to most things.
 You can see my fiction here.

 The second?
 A collection of other things I love as they come along.
 Writing and photography and wandering and getting out of the city despite not having a car (funnily enough I love getting out of the city) and more…

 I’ve made some wonderful connections through writing this, you can get in touch with me at andrea @ writingcities.com though I do love getting comments too.